tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 Suffice to say, and this has been true for the bulk of human history, the primary focus of tragedy and drama is upon the struggles of being rich.
 In one way or another.
 This could be for any number of reasons.
 Most likely — the people sponsoring and attending theatre were people with money.
 And they would absolutely like to see themselves reflected in these characters.

 But in Aristotle’s *Poetics*, he claims that a necessary component of tragedy is that the tragic hero must fall from grace.
 The thought process here is that if you’re already at the bottom — there’s nowhere else to fall.
 So can it really be tragic?
 Tragedy, to Aristotle, had the role of shaping society through a means of — and I’m paraphrasing, here — cautionary parables.
-For instance, maybe the world would be a better place, Mr. Oedipus, if you didn’t go around the Balkan peninsula and murder everyone who had road rage as bad as you do.
-[Clicks tongue.]
-Things like that.
+For instance, maybe the world would be a better place, Mr. Oedipus, if you didn’t go around the Balkan peninsula and murder everyone who had road rage as bad as you do. <u>[Clicks tongue.]</u> Things like that.

 </james>
 <from></from>